OSC/bc_js_filepicker/README.md

 `yarn install`

-To build the project run the command:
+To build the project in development mode run the command:

+`yarn dev`

+This will build a `form.js` that is not minified and can be used for developmental purposes.

+## Production build ##

+To build a `form.js` to be used in production run this:

-`yarn run build`
+`yarn build`

+This will build a `form.js` that is minified and ready to be used for production applications.

 ## Contributing